CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 Tests for this tutorial are done using [gnmic](https://github.com/karimra/gnmic) and [pygnmi](https://pypi.org/project/pygnmi/)

-## Preparing your server
+## Server certificate

+A server certificate will allow you to connect to an NX-OS device securely, without the need to skip TLS verification for TLS connections.

 !!! note
-    This section contains instructions for an OpenSSL Linux server.
-If you are using a different platform to host your CA, please ensure the correct options are set for your platform.

-Your CA can sign server and client certificates.
-The options in this section will need to be set for the type of certificate you would like to use.
+    It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
+Instructions can be found at the top of this article on how to set that up.

 #### Add the subjectAltName option

 Add the `subjectAltName=${ENV::SAN}` option to the /root/ca/intermediate/openssl.cnf file.
-This will be added under the [ server_cert ] or the [ usr_cert ] section, based on the type of certificate you are using.
+This will be added under the [ server_cert ] section.

 server_cert example: